Different Types of Microphones – Everything You Need to Know

 What are Microphones and How do they Work?

 Microphones capture air pressure changes via a diaphragm, a tiny piece of material that vibrates in response to sound waves.
-These vibrations are then converted into electrical signals that correspond to the sound waves.
+The patterns of these vibrations are then converted into electrical signals.
 These sound waves can then be amplified, recorded, and processed.

 Dynamic Microphones